wuyongjianCODE/VLPMNuD_part2/README.md

 The original paper link is here:
 [arXiv link](https://arxiv.org/abs/2306.17659), [MICCAI link](to be update).
 The proposed method has two process steps:
-1. Generating raw GLIP prediction results.Code for this step is [here](https://github.com/wuyongjianCODE/VLPMNuD).
+1. Generating raw GLIP prediction results.
+Code for this step is [here](https://github.com/wuyongjianCODE/VLPMNuD).
 2. Self-training via YOLOX.
 This repository only provides source code for the second step.
 ## Installation